jpshugrue/soundbase/README.md

 [Soundbase Live](https://aa-soundbase.herokuapp.com/#/)

-Soundbase is a full-stack web application base on the music sharing website Bandcamp.
+Soundbase is a full-stack web application based on the music sharing website Bandcamp.
 It enables musicians to share their music with fans.
 It is built using Ruby on Rails, a PostgreSQL databse and React with Redux.

 # Features